 Most peripancreatic necrosis results from acute pancreatitis, which is most commonly caused by ethanol use or gallstones.
 Trauma-induced necrosis such as in this case is relatively rare.
 Most pancreatitis is mild and does not result in local complications such as peripancreatic fluid collections or necrosis.
 When these occur, they should be managed non-interventionally at first, and necrosis or fluid collections will resolve in the majority of cases.
 When necrosis or fluid collections persist, they are at risk for infection as in this case.
 When infection occurs, it should be managed using a step-up approach in which a minimally invasive drainage procedure (either endoscopic or percutaneous) is the first step.
 20–40% of the time this will resolve the infection.
 When it does not, necrosectomy is generally required.2–4

-We chose sinus tract endoscopy in this case because the total size of the collections was relatively small and the presence of enteric fistulae increased the chance of wound complications, which would be minimized by STE.
+We chose STE in this case because the total size of the collections was relatively small, and the presence of enteric fistulae increased the chance of wound complications, which would be minimized by STE.

-Recent years have seen a shift from open surgery to a minimally invasive, step-up approach for the treatment of infected pancreatic necrosis.
-(2-4) This article describes STE, one important technique of minimally invasive necrosectomy.5 The step-up approach and utilization of STE and other minimally invasive techniques has significantly decreased morbidity and mortality for patients undergoing intervention for infected pancreatic necrosis.6 Regardless of the exact technique employed, the common management principles include early non-interventional management to allow necrosis to wall off, initial intervention with minimally invasive drainage, and minimally invasive necrosectomy addressing clearly demarcated necrosis.
+Recent years have seen a shift from open surgery to a minimally-invasive, step-up approach for the treatment of infected pancreatic necrosis.2–4 This article describes STE, one important technique of minimally-invasive necrosectomy.5 The step-up approach and use of STE and other minimally-invasive techniques has significantly decreased morbidity and mortality for patients undergoing intervention for infected pancreatic necrosis.6 Regardless of the exact technique employed, the common management principles include early non-interventional management to allow the necrosis to wall off, initial intervention with minimally-invasive drainage, and minimally-invasive necrosectomy addressing clearly demarcated necrosis.

-While this article demonstrates the use of STE for treatment of infected peripancreatic necrosis, it is important to understand what other techniques are available to optimally utilize STE.
+While this article demonstrates the use of STE for treatment of infected peripancreatic necrosis, it is important to understand what other techniques are available to optimize STE.
 The main other techniques utilized are VARD and transgastric necrosectomy, which can be performed endoscopically or surgically.
 VARD requires a retroperitoneal window into the necrosis and is optimally suited to quick debridement of large-volume necrosis tracking to the paracolic gutters.
 It involves a cutdown performed over the drain to access the necrosis cavity.7 Transgastric necrosectomy is a preferred route when there is a clear transgastric window into the necrosis cavity with the majority of the necrosis burden in continuity with the posterior stomach.
-Endoscopic transgastric drainage and debridement and VARD have been favorably compared to open necrosectomy in 2 recent randomized trials.3,8-9 Both were shown to reduce the incidence of new-onset organ failure after debridement.
-Endoscopic debridement also resulted in a reduction in mortality and external fistula formation compared to surgical necrosectomy.
-Its main disadvantages are the anatomic requirements for transgastric access and the frequent need for multiple reinterventions (median 3, in 2 different randomized trials).9,10 VARD performed as part of a step-up protocol resulted in lower costs and lower rates of diabetes mellitus compared to necrosectomy performed via laparotomy, but did not produce a mortality benefit nor reduce the rate of fistula formation.8 VARD and endoscopic transgastric necrosectomy have now been directly compared to each other in a head-to-head randomized trial, which showed no difference in death or major complications, but an advantage for endoscopic necrosectomy in some secondary endpoints including pancreatic fistula.10
+Endoscopic transgastric drainage and debridement and VARD have been favorably compared with open necrosectomy in two recent randomized trials.3,8,9 Both were shown to reduce the incidence of new-onset organ failure after debridement.
+Endoscopic debridement also resulted in a reduction in mortality and external fistula formation compared with surgical necrosectomy.
+Its main disadvantages are the anatomic requirements for transgastric access and the frequent need for multiple reinterventions (median 3, in two different randomized trials).9,10 VARD performed as part of a step-up protocol resulted in lower costs and lower rates of diabetes mellitus compared with necrosectomy performed via laparotomy but did not produce a mortality benefit nor reduce the rate of fistula formation.8 VARD and endoscopic transgastric necrosectomy have now been directly compared with each other in a head-to-head randomized trial, which showed no difference in death or major complications but an advantage for endoscopic necrosectomy in some secondary endpoints including pancreatic fistula.10

 Surgical transgastric necrosectomy can be done open or laparoscopically, obviates the need for multiple procedures, and allows for simultaneous cholecystectomy when needed in cases of biliary pancreatitis.
 However, it is still subject to the same anatomic constraints as endoscopic transgastric necrosectomy.
-A recent randomized trial comparing a combination of surgical transgastric necrosectomy with VARD showed higher complication rates with the surgical approaches, but no difference in mortality.11 Although this did not directly compare surgical to endoscopic transgastric approaches, it does suggest that the surgical approach should be used selectively.
-Combining endoscopic transgastric drainage with percutaneous drainage, termed “dual modality drainage” (DMD), accrues the chief benefit of endoscopic drainage - the low rate of external fistula - but also allows access to portions of the collections that may be difficult to reach endoscopically.12 In the original description of DMD, no necrosectomy was performed by either route.
+A recent randomized trial comparing a combination of surgical transgastric necrosectomy with VARD showed higher complication rates with the surgical approaches but no difference in mortality.11 Although this did not directly compare surgical with endoscopic transgastric approaches, it does suggest that the surgical approach should be used selectively.
+Combining endoscopic transgastric drainage with percutaneous drainage, termed “dual modality drainage” (DMD), accrues the chief benefit of endoscopic drainage—the low rate of external fistula—but also allows access to portions of the collections that may be difficult to reach endoscopically.12 In the original description of DMD, no necrosectomy was performed by either route.
 We now routinely combine transgastric drainage with necrosectomy performed by either STE or VARD.13 We have found that this combines the main advantages of surgical necrosectomy (rapid debridement and the ability to more easily access necrosis not adjacent to the stomach) and endoscopic transgastric necrosectomy (control of external fistulae).